 Some of the items we lent to the Enid Marx exhibition at the House of Illustration last year are on the road again, this time to the John Hansard Gallery in Southampton.
 They will be featured as part of an exhibition called ‘Resist: be modern (again), curated by Alice Maude-Roxby of Middlesex University and Stefanie Seibold of the University of Art and Design in Linz, […]

-The focus of this project is on original Art Nouveau stencilled wallcoverings on paper, grasspaper and textile.
+This conservation project focused on original Art Nouveau stencilled wallcoverings on paper, grasspaper and textile.
 They form part of MoDA’s Silver Studio Collection.
 As far as we know, no other institution holds similar or related materials, and no other artist or designer experimented with these particular combinations.
-These stencilled materials were made by […]
+These stencilled materials were made in the 1890s. […]